piece0f/bookbot-telegram-bot/README.md

 # BookBot by piece0f {RU}
-This is a bot for Telegram created during the learning of Telegram API by <b>piece0f</b>.
+This is a bot for Telegram created during the learning of Telegram API and MongoDB by <b>piece0f</b>.

 # Telegram:
 <a href="https://t.me/bookb0t_bot">@bookb0t_bot</a></tt>